tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Segments.md

 	<kbd><img src="./images/segments_retail_events_any.png"  /></kbd>

-13. Type ‘Email’ in the text box to the right of ‘eVar1’ equals and press Enter
+13. Type ‘Email’ in the text box to the right of ‘eVar1’ equals and press Enter.
+You will see 'Email' added to the right side of the text box.
       <!--
       ![Demo](./images/segments_travel_dyn_mchannel_email.png)
       -->